 Learning to take your thoughts captive can impact the neurotransmitters in your brain, causing happy hormones to be produced.

 Changing your thoughts along with a detailed plan for your food can make a major impact on your mental health.

-If you know you are dealing with anxiety and panic attacks, I would encourage you to check out Free Calm Body, Clear Mind Workshop.
+If you know you are dealing with anxiety and panic attacks, I would encourage you to check out Love Yourself Healthy Devotional.

-Don’t continue to suffer, try eliminating those foods that cause anxiety and panic attacks to relieve your symptoms.
+Don’t continue to suffer, try eliminating those foods that increase anxiety and panic attacks to relieve your symptoms.